bjaegerthomas/Actor-Database-App/README.md

 Here we can see a lot of drop down menus for entering a new audition.
 There are a lot of outdated types of dropdown selections for different parts of this page that applied to a time when auditions were done more in person or when people sent physical headshots out and follow-up postacrds, etc. So again I want to streamline this area a bit to make it more easy to use and flow with.

-Also as a general note, I would like the ability for the user to generate their own dropdown menu titles.
+Also as a general note, I would like the ability for the user to generate their own dropdown menu titles or clarifications so they can tailor it more specifically to them.
+This way if they have a different type of expense category they can enter it and make the app more personal for themselves.

-On this page I think we can keep the following sections and drop-downs within those sections:
+On this page I would like to have the following sections and options:

-******
+First an area to get the basic audition information:

+#### Title of the Audition
+What Round it is (1st audition, call back, screen test, etc.)